Enscape Best Practices for Using Executables for Presentations

 Both features can be easily defined in the Customization tab of the Enscape Settings menu.
 Simply select an image by clicking the folder icon.
 If you decide you want to remove any of the customization features, simply uncheck the box next to the feature.

-Now that you have spent some time getting to know the standalone and all of its features, you have perhaps already seen how this tool can benefit you personally.
+Now that you have spent some time getting to know Enscape's standalone EXE file and all of its features, you have perhaps already seen how this tool can benefit you personally.
 Document your design process without interrupting your workflow by saving standalones along the way.
-Send your client more frequent updates, and offer them a way to better understand their project.
+Use the exported EXEs to send your client more frequent updates, and offer them a way to better understand their project.
 Engage your clients more fully during meetings by breaking away from typical presentation displays.
 In short, make the design process easier for you and your client.

 Please leave a comment